wp-plugins/formidable/readme.txt

 * Added XML import/export
 * Moved more email settings and bulk form delete to free version
 * PRO: Expanded conditional logic for email notifications
 * PRO: Allow the frm-field-value shortcode to get the entry ID from the URL. [frm-field-value field_id=x entry_id=id].
 Replace "id" with the name of the parameter in your URL
+* PRO: Added separate set of confirmation options for editing
 * PRO: Added 'action' parameter back to the frm_redirect_url hook
 * PRO: Allow field keys in the exlude_fields shortcode option
 * PRO: Fixed adding new conditional logic to newly added notifications